wp-plugins/wp-mailer/readme.txt

 * <em>Step 2:</em> Activate the plugin through the 'Plugins' menu in WordPress
 * <em>Step 3:</em> Goto WP Easy Post Mailer -> Forms and create a subscribe form
 * <em>Step 4:</em> Embed the form in your page by using one of three methods:-
-    * Go to Appearance -> Widgets and drag `WP Easy Post Mailer Subscribe Form` widget into a sidebar.
+    * Go to Appearance -> Widgets and drag `WP Mailer Subscribe Form` widget into a sidebar.
     * Use the shortcode `[wpm_form id="1"]`.
     * Call the form within php code `<?php echo wpm_form(1); ?>`.
 * <em>Step 5:</em> If your would like to enable automatic sending after each post then enable `Automatic Mail Sending` in WP Easy Post Mailer -> Settings.